ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13800/overview.md

 * [40-Pin Male Connector 3D File](https://downloads.rakwireless.com/3D_File/Accessory/WisConnector/M40S1003K6M.stp)
 * [WisBlock IO Tutorial](https://learn.rakwireless.com/hc/en-us/articles/26743881131927-How-To-Make-Your-Own-WisBlock-IO-Board)

 ## Product Description

 RAK13800 is an Ethernet module based on the W5100S-L chip from WIZnet.
 The module has an embedded Internet Controller Chip that integrates a Hardwired TCP/IP stack with 10/100 Ethernet MAC and PHY.
 It is truly a one-chip solution for stable internet connectivity.

 The RAK13800 TCP/IP stack supports TCP, UDP, IPv4, ICMP, ARP, IGMP, and PPPoE – and it has been proven through various applications over the last decade.

 The user can develop an Ethernet application easily by using the simple SOCKETs program instead of handling a complex Ethernet controller.
-W5100S-L provides four independent SOCKETs to be used simultaneously and 16 KB internal memory for RX/TX data communication buffer.
+W5100S-L provides four independent SOCKETs to be used simultaneously and 16&nbsp;KB internal memory for RX/TX data communication buffer.

 ## Product Features